ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 NULL can usually be coerced, but...

   - PHP 7.0 introduced the ability for user-defined functions to specify parameter types via the [[https://wiki.php.net/rfc/scalar_type_hints_v5#behaviour_of_weak_type_checks|Scalar Type Declarations RFC]], where the focus was on //strict_types=1//.
 But the implementation caused a Type Error when coercing NULL for everyone (even when not using //strict_types=1//), this seems more of an over-sight, with developers not using //strict_types=1// being unlikely to notice (as they won't specify types in their user defined functions).
-  - PHP 8.1 continued this inconsistency with internal function.
+  - PHP 8.1 continued this inconsistency with internal functions.

 ===== Examples =====